rgroves/twr-pac-man-in-pure-js/NOTES.md

 - [ ] Fix ghost eats PAC-MAN game over condition
   - Currently only when PAC-MAN moves into a ghost does the game end.
 - [ ] Keep PAC-MAN moving like the joystick version
-- [ ] Give the ghosts more of a ghost look
+- [x] Give the ghosts more of a ghost look
 - [ ] Remove hardcoded indices for warp areas
+- [ ] Give ghosts eyes that look in the direction it is heading